JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-intro.md

 * [Add dependencies on Android libraries](multiplatform-android-dependencies.md)
 * [Add dependencies on iOS libraries](multiplatform-ios-dependencies.md)

+## Set up integration with iOS

+If your multiplatform project targets iOS, you can set up integration of the Kotlin Multiplatform shared module with your iOS app.

+For that, you generate an iOS framework and then add it as a local o remote dependency to the iOS project:

+* **Local integration**: integrate directly using a special script or the CocoaPods dependency manager for setups involving local Pod dependencies.
+* **Remote integration**: use the Swift package manager with XCFrameworks or distribute shared modules using CocoaPods.

+For more details on this topic, see [iOS integration methods](multiplatform-ios-integration-overview.md).

 ## Configure compilations

 Every target can have multiple compilations for different purposes, typically for production or testing, but you can also